cu1ch3n/nixbook/README.md

 ## Highlights

 - **Tmpfs as root & home**: Automatically erases the root (`/`) and home (`/home`) on each boot, ensuring a clean state.
 Persistent data is managed by the [Impermanence] module (See [tmpfs as root] and [tmpfs as home] for more details).
-- **Encrypted single Btrfs partition**: add password protection for the disk, enable easy snapshot backups
+- **Encrypted single Btrfs partition**: LUKS enhances security by adding password protection to the disk.
+Btrfs also supports easy snapshot backups.
 - **Declarative disk partitioning**: eliminates the need for manual partitioning, mounting, and unmounting required during the installation phase
 - **Efficient Desktop Environment**: Optimized for productivity with minimal distractions, featuring only essential visual elements.
 It supports an automatic switch between light and dark themes.
 - **Theorem proving toolchains in PL research**: `abella`, `coq`, `lngen` and `ott` toolchain stuff.
 Packages maintained by me: